PPFD300 Science and Mathematics Education

 About this course

 Teaching and learning for sustainable development.
 Planning, implementing and assessing science and mathematics teaching and learning based on the curriculum, principles for and theories of teaching and learning.
 Nature of science and mathematics.
 Phenomenon-based science teaching and inquiry-based learning.
-Cooperative learning.
+Cooperative learning, programming and digital competence.
 Informal and formal assessments.
-Science education for vocational students.
-Interdisciplinary teaching.
+Science education for vocational students and interdisciplinary learning teaching.

 Learning outcome